-This article describes the Workflow automation feature (preview) of Azure Security Center.
-This preview feature can trigger Logic Apps on security alerts and recommendations.
+This article describes the workflow automation feature of Azure Security Center.
+This feature can trigger Logic Apps on security alerts, recommendations, and changes to regulatory compliance.
 For example, you might want Security Center to email a specific user when an alert occurs.
 You'll also learn how to create Logic Apps using Azure Logic Apps.

-To work with Azure Logic Apps workflows, you must have the following Logic Apps roles/permissions:
+To work with Azure Logic Apps workflows, you must also have the following Logic Apps roles/permissions:

 If you want to use Logic App connectors, you may need additional credentials to sign in to their respective services (for example, your Outlook/Teams/Slack instances)